-When it comes to protecting the undercarriage of your 4Runner from our local California 4×4 Trails, the TRD skid plate is a must-have.
-Whether the TRD skid plate came stock on your TRD Pro/TRD Off-Road, or you are looking to mount one on your Trail Premium or SR5, making the move to a TRD skid plate is a good call.
-Made from powder-coated aluminum, the TRD skid plate is one essential part of your undercarriage that helps protect your vehicle from any damage.
-Also, when going to modify your 5th Gen 4Runner Suspension or add a Leveling Kit, removing the TRD Skid Plate is much easier than removing the OEM skid plate.
+When it comes to protecting the undercarriage of your 4Runner, the TRD skid plate is a good option.
+Whether the plate came stock on your TRD Pro, or you are looking to mount one on your SR5 or Off-Road, this is a good addition to the 4Runner.
+Made from powder-coated aluminum, the skid helps protect your vehicle from general trail damage.

 TRD Off-Road is equipped with KDSS and the TRD Pro is not (2017+)